awsdocs/aws-doc-sdk-examples/swift/example_code/iam/README.md

 * [List all users on an AWS account](./ListUsers/Sources/ServiceHandler/ServiceHandler.swift) (`ListUsers`)
 * [List all groups on an AWS account](./ListGroups/Sources/ServiceHandler/ServiceHandler.swift) (`ListGroups`)
 * [List all AWS policies](./ListPolicies/Sources/ServiceHandler/ServiceHandler.swift) (`ListPolicies`)
+* [List the policies embedded in a role](./ListRolePolicies/Sources/ServiceHandler/ServiceHandler.swift).
+ This does _not_ include managed policies attached to the role. (`ListRolePolicies`)

 <!-- ### Scenarios
 Code examples that show you how to accomplish a specific task by calling multiple functions within the same service.